cybera/policy-browser/doc/architecture.md

 ## Tools

-Story: As hey-cira makers, occasionally we just want a quick notebook to be able to play around with some ideas.
+Story: As policy-browser makers, occasionally we just want a quick notebook to be able to play around with some ideas.
 Tasks:
-  - Create a "bin" script that uses the "cybera/hey-cira/python" docker container (which has the Anaconda distro) to fire up a Jupyter notebook session
+  - Create a "bin" script that uses the "cybera/policy-browser/python" docker container (which has the Anaconda distro) to fire up a Jupyter notebook session
   - Create a notebooks folder in our project and point the jupyter notebook to that initially (but leave the Docker container pointing at the project root) for easy saving/opening of existing notebooks
   - Figure out how to set any default paths, etc. that make it easier to try out an idea quickly.